Boghaunter

 Williamsonia is a genus of small dragonflies in the family Corduliidae.
 They are commonly known as boghaunters.
 Unlike other genera of emerald dragonflies, they have dark eyes and nonmetallic bodies.
+The genus was established by entomologist William T. Davis and named after the American banker and amateur odonatologist Edward Bruce Williamson.

+Species

 The genus consists of only two living species: